-Recordati Rare Diseases has a free support program for people living with AIP as well as caregivers, doctors and medical staff, and others who have questions about PANHEMATIN insurance coverage and related issues.
-Contact the Recordati Rare Diseases Patient Support Program hotline for help with:
+Recordati Rare Diseases has a free support program that can help patients, caregivers, doctors and medical staff, and others who have questions about PANHEMATIN insurance coverage and related issues.
+Contact the Recordati Rare Diseases Patient Support Program hotline for:

 Hotline: 866-209-7604 (toll-free)

 For more information about AIP, check out these educational and support resources.

 The APF educates people with porphyrias, their families, and doctors; raises funds for research; and promotes better patient care.VISIT SITE